In all PSP applications some aspects of primary importance are:

 Thus, we are NOT speaking of ten, twenty, one hundred pre-existing specific exercises with a predetermined form and use.

-What is essentially happening relative to the PSP praxis, is that someone who has theoretically and experientially assimilated PSP, she/he alone creates tools that he/she needs depending on what she/he wants to do with PSP in a specific case of PSP application; in other words, the application level of PSP does not pre-exist, but it is rather composed in this or that form depending on the each time goals and the broader frame of an application.
+What is essentially happening in the PSP praxis, is that someone who has theoretically and experientially assimilated PSP, she/he alone creates tools that he/she needs depending on what she/he wants to do with PSP in a specific case of PSP application.

 Let’s suppose, we have different groups: one with children, another one with business executives, a therapy group, a trainee group in dance, theatre or Playback, a group of trainees in psychotherapy.

 In the coordinating process regarding each one of these groups several PSP exercises can be composed and used, as long as they are appropriately shaped to serve the distinct needs and settings of each group.

 Additionally, even one and the same exercise can be “edited” to be used in all these groups targeting to different results.

 So, for example, if we take an “x” PSP exercise:

 ***It can be used in the therapy group only for the few minutes of the initial opening of the group.

 ***For the children, the same exercise, differently shaped, supports co-creation and their communication – if we suppose that this is the goal of this group.